protomaps/docs/basemaps/downloads.md

 The Version 4 Protomaps basemap daily build channel is available at [maps.protomaps.com/builds](https://maps.protomaps.com/builds).
 This is compatible with `protomaps-themes-base` style v4.0.0 and newer.

+[BLAKE3](https://github.com/BLAKE3-team/BLAKE3/releases/) hashes are provided for daily builds.
+Use `b3sum` to verify the integrity of your downloaded file.

 A mirror in the AWS `us-west-2` is available on [Source Cooperative (beta)](https://beta.source.coop) at the [protomaps/openstreetmap](https://beta.source.coop/repositories/protomaps/openstreetmap/) repository.
 This mirrors the most recent daily build only.

 ### Build History